tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-09-systems-thinking-fifth-discipline.md

 ---
-title: "Systems thinking: Limits to Growth, Complex Cause and Effect, and Shifting the Burden (Trends to follow or forget)"
+title: "Systems thinking: Limits to Growth, Complex Cause and Effect, and Shifting the Burden"
 permalink: /trends/systems-thinking-fifth-discipline.html
 categories:
 - technical-writing